How to build a profitable podcast.

 We believe the the above steps above will help you brainstorm the right show name.
 However, we have written an extensive post on how to name a podcast with 7 simple strategy.

 Research has shown that your podcast description is the number one factor that new listeners consider when deciding whether to subscribe.
 When describing your podcast, you must be able to offer value to the listener quickly.
 You must tell in precise terms, what they stand to gain by listening to your show.

-You also have to consider search engines as you construct e your podcast description.
+You also have to consider search engines as you construct your podcast description.
 Your show description must be able to rank to stand a chance of getting any free exposure from Google.
-Include relevant keywords in the industry you cover.
+Include relevant keywords if possible.